-Small Space Decorating Tips: Alcoves, Niches, and Wall Recesses
+Small Space Decorating Tips: How to Decorate Alcoves, Niches, and Wall Recesses

 Decorating a small space within a room like a recess, an alcove, a corner, a dead-end, or a niche "carved" into a wall is one of the easiest ways to introduce a pleasant and functional interior design feature into an otherwise neglected space.

 There are so many possibilities when it comes to designing or decorating small spaces.
 Many homes have some pockets of space like alcoves and niches, and these nooks, recesses, under-the-staircase, or "wasted spaces" may have been pre-determined as an interior design feature or came about as a result of flaws that sometimes occur during building construction.

 Small space interior decorating requires more than placing a floor lamp and an armchair in place or turning the space into a gallery of wall hangings.
 Interior recesses can be made to be a focal point of a room while possessing functional properties as well.

 With a bit of creative flair and an eye for detail and proportion, you can think simple or think grand.
 Small spaces and nooks have great decorating potentials.
 If you can guide your mind towards the word "small," it will turn out an easy feat decorating a small interior feature.